Former URSU president Wiskar clarifies comments as other providers remain adamant

 “We absolutely DID NOT provide URSU with a quote for the upcoming 2020/2021 year,” he wrote in an email when asked about Wiskar’s description of events.
 “And unless URSU can provide with a document showing such a quote (which they cannot, since it does not exist, unless they resort to forgery), you must state that as a fact and not as a ‘claim.’ … We did not give them a quote.
 Green Shield did not give them a quote.
 There were no informal conversations.
 This is the heart of the lie: no quotes were given, no options were considered.
 There cannot be a consideration or a comparison if only one option is on the table.
 That’s the lie.”

 Current URSU board president Victor Oriola could not be reached for comment at this time.

 Currently, the combined health and dental plan annual fee for the U of R and First Nations’ University of Canada undergraduates taking nine or more Fall semester credit hours, or graduate students taking six or more fall semester credit hours, is $218.50.

-Bukhman has come into conflict with other institutions in the past, including a dispute at Concordia University over a “perceived conflict of interest”in 2018 elections — as reported by The Link.
-The issue was later resolved in a letter from the students’ union clarifying that the issue was a matter of internal reporting.
-Bukhman had also claimed previously that he was offered a bribe as part of his work with CSU.
-This comes amid allegations by an URSU board member of a lack of professionalism when Studentcare did present to the board.
+Bukhman’s company studentcare has been associated with issues in campus politics before, such as a dispute at Concordia University between the students’ union and two executives over a “perceived conflict of interest” in 2018 — as reported by The Link.
+The issue was later resolved in a letter from the students’ union clarifying to studentcare that the issue was a matter of internal reporting by executives and not a personal issue with Bukhman.
+Bukhman has also claimed previously that he rejected paying a bribe as part of his work with CSU This comes amid allegations by an URSU board member of a lack of professionalism when Studentcare did present to the board.